What are Integrated Marketing Communications?

 For example, a TV ad (mass media) may convey a specific message, but it may not resonate when transmitted through websites, landing pages, YouTube videos, social media posts.
 What marketers often fail to understand is that consumers do not differentiate between the source of these messages.
 What matters to them is the utility value that a brand/product/solution provides.

 Customer segments are becoming refined, and so a well-coordinated integrated marketing program will need to be created for specific customer segments, niches, or even individuals.
-In this section, we will examine every component of the integrated marketing communication process.
+In this section, we will examine every component of the integrated marketing communications process.

 Let us understand the components and how they come together to form a well-rounded process that enables marketers to set aside their budgets more efficiently and effectively.